FM (No Static at All): Music

-The verse then repeats, with more Becker guitar fills, but this time, when it reaches the Emaj9, it stays in that key.
+The verse then repeats, with more Becker guitar fills, but when it reaches the Emaj9, it stays in that key.
 "The 'first ending' never recurs," says Breithaupt.
 Instead, the strings rise as the song goes into its brief chorus.
 Three overlapping backing vocals sing "no static at all" twice, and then after a quarter-note rest, Fagen joins them for the song's title and one more "no static at all."
 A guitar lick afterwards repeats its melody.

 This leads into a resumption of the verse groove for four bars, then a descending line brings the song to Pete Christlieb's tenor sax solo.
 The groove changes slightly here, as Becker's bass and guitar part becomes a little less sparse, Fagen adds piano fills, and Porcaro opens up with the cymbals.
 Harmonically it is similar to the verse but with some new variations.
 "An Em9 and A13 suggest E Dorian is still in effect," Breithaupt writes, "but, in addition to functioning as I and IV in that mode, they become, by implication, II and V when the progression shifts into D major for a four-bar chromatic descent related to the intros of [Aja singles] 'Peg' and 'Deacon Blues'".
 In the longer version of Christlieb's solo on the instrumental B-side "FM (reprise)", Breithaupt continues, Christlieb's solo continues for another 50 bars, allowing him at one point to "state a fully formed F blues lick over the E minor vamp, selling it through sheer melodic logic and rhythmic momentum."

 After the solo, the second verse and chorus repeat.
 Becker begins playing what Aaron describes as his "uncluttered, blues-kissed and memorable guitar solo" —"the track's most AOR-sounding element", according to Breithaupt—over the song's nearly two-minute outro.
 Underneath him, the verse groove continues, with Jeff Porcaro's drumming becoming more aggressive and Feldman adding more percussion fills.
 The song ends with a slow fade.